How Much Compensation For Orthopaedic Negligence Claims?

 - Being unable to enjoy social activities

-- Loss of income due to being unable to work
+- Loss of earnings due to being unable to work

 - Being unable to work because of the pain